fiboa/tutorials/create-extension/README.md

    and navigate to it (e.g. `cd future-extension`) in the CLI.

 3. We use the fiboa CLI to [rename the placeholders in the template](https://github.com/fiboa/cli?tab=readme-ov-file#update-an-extension-template-with-new-names):
-   `fiboa rename-extension . -t Future -p ftr -s fututre-extension -o fiboa` *You'll need Python 3.9 or later and fiboa CLI 0.3.8 or later installed!*
+   `fiboa rename-extension . -t Future -p ftr -s future-extension -o fiboa` *You'll need Python 3.9 or later and fiboa CLI 0.3.8 or later installed!*
    You can check the changes and commit the changes back to GitHub.